Senior Fall Reduction is top 10 Focus of in-home care services and 3 steps to take

-Senior fall prevention shows fall rates are reduced when caregiver or nurse provide in-home care services
+Senior fall reduction shows fall rates are reduced when caregiver or nurse provide in-home care services

 While the young boy with the broken arm loves the attention he gets from his classmates, some elderly family members may minimize falls or hide them altogether.
 A fall might mean a loss of independence, a sign of growing physical weakness, an “excuse” for the “kids” to start talking about nursing homes.

-Why do seniors fall more often and need senior fall prevention?
+Why do seniors fall more often and need senior fall reduction?

 Medical Issues that lead to more falls